 Line 30: The scale factor for the entire subassembly

 XML data from partsIn figure 3, we’ve scrolled down a bit to take a look at a specific model in the assembly “ANSI B220.127.116.11M”:

 Line 32: The name of the model; in this case, ANSI B18.2.4 etc.

 Line 46: Z position.

 Line 54: Principle axes

 Line 56: Principle moments of inertia

 Line 61: 2nd corner of bounding box

-Please note that data extraction is only available in the PRO and EXPERT configurations of TransMagic.
+Please note that data extraction is only available in EXPERT configurations of TransMagic.
 Evaluation versions of TransMagic are based on the SUPERVIEW configuration, and do not include the ability to save to CAD formats or to extract CAD data.
-If you’re interested in evaluating PRO or EXPERT, please contact TransMagic’s sales office at sales@TransMagic.com, give us a call between 8AM and 5PM Mountain time at 303-460-1406.
+If you’re interested in evaluating EXPERT, please contact TransMagic’s sales office at sales@TransMagic.com, give us a call between 8AM and 5PM Mountain time at 303-460-1406.